Imaginaerum World Tour: Set list

 The concert held on 16 September 2012 featured "7 Days to the Wolves" played instead of "Planet Hell", with "Planet Hell" played instead of "Scaretale".
 This show was also the last to feature "The Siren" instead of "Dead to the World", which was played in place of "Higher Than Hope" for this performance.

-From September 17, 2012 onward, the setlist reverted to its format at the start of the North American tour, but with "Ghost River" played in place of "Dark Chest of Wonders".
+From September 17, 2012 onward, the set list reverted to its format at the start of the North American tour, but with "Ghost River" played in place of "Dark Chest of Wonders".
 "Dark Chest of Wonders" was played after "Ghost River" on September 21; "Dead to the World" was replaced with "7 Days to the Wolves" on the same date.

 "7 Days to the Wolves" was played in place of "Scaretale" on September 23 and 24.

 On September 24, 25 and 27, "The Crow, the Owl and the Dove" was omitted and "Dark Chest of Wonders" was played following "Ghost River".
 The concert held on September 27 also included "The Siren" played in place of "Dead to the World".

 Olzon was hospitalized due to illness during the concert held on September 28, 2012 in Denver, Colorado, so Elize Ryd and Alissa White-Gluz of Kamelot filled in on vocals.
-The shortened setlist included the world premiere of "Rest Calm".
+The shortened set list included the world premiere of "Rest Calm".

 The concert held on September 29 omitted "Dead to the World" and included "Rest Calm" after "Ghost River".

-Following the departure of Anette Olzon on October 1, 2012, Floor Jansen (ex-After Forever & ReVamp) agreed to continue touring with the group.
-The setlist featuring Jansen was largely unchanged from that featuring Olzon, but with "Dark Chest of Wonders" following "Wish I Had an Angel", "Slow, Love, Slow" and "Over the Hills and Far Away" omitted, and "Song of Myself" and "Last Ride of the Day" moved up to follow "Ghost River", meaning the band no longer performed an encore.
+Following the departure of Anette Olzon on October 1, 2012, Floor Jansen agreed to continue touring with the group.
+The set list featuring Jansen was largely unchanged from that featuring Olzon, but with "Dark Chest of Wonders" following "Wish I Had an Angel", "Slow, Love, Slow" and "Over the Hills and Far Away" omitted, and "Song of Myself" and "Last Ride of the Day" moved up to follow "Ghost River", meaning the band no longer performed an encore.

-"Slow, Love, Slow" was reintroduced into the setlist on October 3, 2012 following "Dead to the World", with "The Crow, the Owl and the Dove" removed.
+"Slow, Love, Slow" was reintroduced into the set list on October 3, 2012 following "Dead to the World", with "The Crow, the Owl and the Dove" removed.

 The concert held on October 6, 2012, included "Higher Than Hope" played following "Ghost River" and omitted "Dead to the World".

 Beginning October 7, 2012, "Dead to the World" was replaced with "Ever Dream".

 The concert held on 10 October 2012, at Emo's, in Austin, Texas, included "Ghost Love Score" played following "Song of Myself"; "Scaretale" was not played.
-This change in the setlist was used in later shows.
+This change in the set list was used in later shows.

 Beginning October 11, "Wish I Had an Angel" and "Dark Chest of Wonders" were switched in the set.

 "The Siren" was played first time with Floor at Birmingham on 6 November 2012.

 "Arabesque" was played first time at Hartwall Arena, Finland, and featured fire dancers.
 The first public screening of Imaginaerum took place after the concert.

 "Wishmaster" was played first time with Floor at Mexico City on 29 November 2012.